ccpintoiu/data-journey/.journey/tutorial.neos.md

 * connectivity method: IP allowlisting BigQuery connection profile:
 * connection profile ID

-Create stream by selecting MyQL and BigQuery connection profiles, and make sure to mark the tables you want to replicate (we will only replicate the datastream-datajourney database), and finally run validation, and create and start the stream.
+Create stream by selecting MyQL and BigQuery connection profiles, and make sure to mark the tables you want to replicate (we will only replicate the datastream-datajourney database), and finally run validation, then create and start the stream.

 ### View the data in BiqQuery